Mary Franson: Early life and education

-Franson graduated from AlBrook High School in Saginaw and the University of Minnesota Duluth in Duluth with a B.A. in psychology and humanities.
+Rep. Franson graduated from AlBrook High School in Saginaw and the University of Minnesota Duluth in Duluth with a B.A. in psychology and humanities.
 She and her family live in Alexandria.

 Political career

 Franson was first elected to the House in 2010, succeeding Rep. Mary Ellen Otremba, who did not seek re-election.

 On election night, November 6, 2012, Franson ended the night with a one-vote margin of victory, triggering an automatic recount under Minnesota law.
 After 32 voters received ballots for the incorrect race and three additional voters were not accounted for on the voter tally, a judge ruled that 35 ballots should be pulled from the total at random.
 The new ballots were counted, and Franson had a 12-vote lead.
 Challenger Bob Cunniff conceded on November 29.

-As of November 2022, Franson has won seven straight terms to the Minnesota House.
+As of November 2024, Franson has won eight straight terms to the Minnesota House.

 Franson has served on several committees during her legislative career, including committees for Health and Human Services Finance, Early Childhood Finance and Policy, Higher Education Finance & Policy, Health & Human Services Reform, Aging & Long-Term Care Policy, and was the chair for the Subcommittee on Childcare Access & Affordability.